google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython11.png)

 <!--
-Compare with a partner the print() options.
+Talk with the person next to you.
+What do you think will be printed in each of these cases?
 -->

 ---